cizydorczyk/fungal-SNP-pipeline/README.md

 Each workflow has its own Snakefile and config.yaml.
 Workflow 1 and its Snakefile/config.yaml live in the project directory.
 Workflow 2 lives in the nQuire/ directory, and Workflow 3 in the snp-calling/ directory.
 These 2 directories must be created manually and the Snakefile and config.yaml placed into them manually.

+NOTE: The pipeline currently does not remove asterisks from fasta before calculating snp distances!
+SEQKIT_REPLACE step from MycoSNP is not yet implemented!

 # Workflow steps

 ## Workflow 1 - BAM alignments